Premium New Zealand nature-based carbon credits designed for durability and integrity

 Transparency You Can Defend

-Our standards are publicly published and validated by SGS to ISO 14064.
+Our standards are public and validated by SGS to ISO 14064.
 No black-box methodologies or proprietary calculations that can't withstand scrutiny.

 Legal Enforceability

-New Zealand's Torrens land title system and strong rule of law mean permanence covenants are legally enforceable - not just promises.
+New Zealand's Torrens land title system and strong rule of law means land ownership and promises not to cut trees down are clear and enforceable.

 No Over-Crediting